 Basildon

 § This page gives an overview of the Basildon local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Basildon in south Essex is a largely modern town surrounded by countryside and well-connected to London.
 Established as a New Town, its centre features shopping areas, the Eastgate Centre, and cultural facilities such as Towngate Theatre.
 Nearby villages and localities, including Billericay and Wickford, add historic character with their traditional high streets and heritage buildings.
 The district also includes green landscapes like Gloucester Park and Wat Tyler Country Park, which combine nature with industrial heritage.
 Its location within the Thames Gateway places it close to major transport routes, while its blend of new town amenities and nearby countryside provides a balance of urban and rural living.

-The administrative boundary of Basildon can be viewed on OpenStreetMap: District Boundary of Basildon.
+The administrative boundary of Basildon can also be viewed on OpenStreetMap: District Boundary of Basildon.

 Key Facts about Basildon